keylime/keylime/README.md

 # Using keylime CA

 we've built a simple certificate authority to use with keylime.
 You can interact with it using keylime_ca or keylime_tenant.
-Options for configuring the certificates that keylime_ca creates are in /etc/keylime.conf
+Options for configuring the certificates that keylime_ca creates are in /etc/keylime.conf.

+NOTE: This CA functionality is different than the TLS support for talking to the verifier or registrar (though it uses some of the same config options in /etc/keylime.conf.
+This CA is for the cloud node's you provision and you can use keylime to bootstrap the private keys into nodes.

 To initialize a new certificate authority run:

 `keylime_ca --command init`

 This will create a certificate authority in /var/lib/keylime/ca and requires root access to write the directory.
 Use -d to point it to another directory not necessarily require root.

 You can create certificates under this ca using